-In addition, the Overview and Scrutiny Committee has to the power to "call in" a decision, which has been made by a policy committee but not yet implemented, to enable them to consider whether the decision is appropriate.
-No decisions were called in during 2010/11.
+In addition, the Overview and Scrutiny Committee has the power to "call in" a decision, which has been made by a policy committee but not yet implemented, to enable them to consider whether the decision is appropriate.
+No decisions were called in during 2011/12.

 The Overview and Scrutiny Committee scrutinises key policy issues, recommending and reporting back actions to the main policy committees.
-Their annual reports set out details of their work and outcomes during the year.
+Their annual reports to Full Council set out details of their work and outcomes during the year.
+The Annual Report for 2011/12 is available at: